M0 Cross-Chain Architecture: M Portals

 The Hub-and-Spoke Model

-M0 employs a Hub-and-Spoke architecture for its multichain deployment:
+Both M Portal implementations employ a Hub-and-Spoke architecture for multichain deployment:

 -